santhoshhari/Locality-Sensitive-Hashing/README.md

 ## Motivation - Challenges with music identification

 At some point in every persons life they hear an awesome song for the first time and are curious to know what it's name is.
 I was in this situation more often than I'd like to admit.
 Not anymore!!
 [Shazam](https://www.shazam.com/) has been a great friend of mine since I first learnt about it in 2014.
 I was amazed by how easy identifying a new song has become.
-At the same time I wondered how they are able to achieve such speedy identification with a massive database of songs (>11 million songs) last I checked).
+At the same time I wondered how they are able to achieve such speedy identification with a massive database of songs (>11 million songs).
 Shazam uses some advanced music information retrieval techniques to achieve this but one can implement such music recognition for fun using Audio fingerprinting and Locality Sensitive Hashing.

 Audio finger printing is the process of identifying unique characteristics from a fixed duration audio stream.
 Such unique characteristics can be identified for all existing songs and stored in a database.
 When we hear a new song, we can extract similar characteristics from the recorded audio and compare against the database to identify the song.
 However, in practice there will be two challenges with this approach:

 1. High dimensionality of the unique characteristic/feature vector required to identify songs
 2. Comparison of the recorded audio features against features of all songs in the database is expensive in terms of time and memory

-The fist challenge can be addressed using a dimensionality reduction technique like PCA and the second using a combination of clustering and nearest neighbor search.
+The first challenge can be addressed using a dimensionality reduction technique like PCA and the second using a combination of clustering and nearest neighbor search.
 Locality Sensitive Hashing (hereon referred to as LSH) can address both the challenges by

 1. reducing the high dimensional features to smaller dimensions while preserving the differentiability
 2. grouping similar objects (songs in this case) into buckets